JoaoAlvaroFerreira/WeatherGetter/README.md

 * To run the front-end, run ``npm run dev`` on the terminal.

 To test the connection between components (and the back-end fully), you will have to change the value on line 46 of the file "data-display/src/App.vue" from ``prod_api_url`` to ``dev_api_url``.

+To run the unit testing suite on the back-end, open two terminals, one with the back-end running in the method explained before.
+In the other, go to the back-end folder and run ''npm test''.

+The unit testing validation isn't very comprehensive as I was short on time and was not very familiar with the tech stack.
+Future improvements would include adding more and better unit tests, and creating a unit testing suite for the front-end.